 Formerly listed as: SPAN-01

-Fall semester: Visiting Lecturer Dixon.
-Spring semester: Lecturer Piazza.
+Fall semester: Lecturer Piazza and assistants.
+Spring semester: Senior Lecturer Granda and assistants.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Oral and written projects in Spanish, in-class quizzes and oral exams, online conversations with native Spanish speakers, group work, instruction in Spanish, emphasis on writing, reading, speaking, and listening in Spanish.